 A method for friction pressure welding a top workpiece to a bottom workpiece is provided.
 The method includes plunging a non-consumable refractory tool into the top workpiece with axial plunge pressure and rotational motion.
 The friction heat generated by the interaction between the tool and the top workpiece diffuses into the faying joint interface and into the bottom workpiece.
 Friction heat and applied axial plunge pressure promote diffusion bonding at the faying joint interface, which consolidates as a solid-state weld.
 This inventive method is suitable for spot welding or continuous linear welding, and each workpiece can be comprised of similar or dissimilar materials.
 After the workpieces are joined, the refractory tool is retracted from the top workpiece.
 Control variables can include plunge depth, force, and rate of rotation, which can be readily optimized for different material combinations for sound joint formation.

-B23K 37/08 - Auxiliary devices or processes, not specially adapted to a procedure covered by only one of the other main groups of this subclass for flash removal
+B23K 37/08 - Auxiliary devices or processes, not specially adapted for a procedure covered by only one of the other main groups of this subclass for flash removal

 Bayerische Motoren Werke Aktiengesellschaft (Germany)